U.S.-German yield gap near widest in 15 years as Fed, ECB part ways

 “Like one investor said, it feels like waiting for the earthquake sitting on top of a seismic rift zone,” Societe Generale strategists said in a note.

 “Unless you want to shut down house altogether, you are better off having a good time and partying.”
-(Additional reporting by Emelia Sithole-Matarise, Graphics by Vincent Flasseur, editing by Nigel Stephenson/Ruth Pitchford)
+(Graphics by Vincent Flasseur, editing by Nigel Stephenson)